 The International Civil Aviation Organization has always stipulated that lithium batteries must be carried on board as hand luggage; if the lithium batteries are directly placed in the luggage because the luggage space is relatively small in the cargo warehouse, it is easy to be collided or squeezed, which increases the flight delay.
 Security risks.
 The carrying environment is relatively loose and safer, and if danger occurs, it can be found and handled in time.
 Therefore, when traveling with lithium batteries, you must strictly abide by aviation regulations: carry lithium batteries in your carry-on or hand luggage, and cannot be checked in and the lithium content of lithium metal batteries must not exceed 2 grams.

-Generally, the fixed energy of the battery is measured in Wh (watt-hour), and most of them are marked on the outside of the lithium battery.
+Generally, the fixed energy of the consumer electronics battery is measured in Wh (watt-hour), and most of them are marked on the outside of the battery.

 The rated energy of lithium batteries for mobile phones is mostly 3-10Wh; the energy of lithium batteries for SLR cameras is mostly 10-20Wh; the energy of lithium batteries for camcorders is mostly 20-40Wh; the energy of lithium batteries for notebook computers ranges from 30-100Wh.
 Therefore, lithium batteries in mobile phones, commonly used camcorders, single-lens reflex cameras, and most laptop computers and other electronic devices usually do not exceed the 100Wh limit.